leandroviajando/ir/README.md

   - Explicit feedback
   - Implicit feedback

 Link-based ranking pioneered by Google.
 Blew away all early search engines.
 PageRank is still used in the Google search engine but is just one feature at this point.
-Machine-learned ranking (learning to rank, L2R) is heavily used.
+Machine-learned ranking (learning to rank, L2R / LTR) is heavily used.
 Still, PageRank remains a very useful feature.

 **Personalized PageRank**: